Thai Solutions will be closed from 6 - 17 April 2023, for Songkran Festival. We re-open on 18 April.

 Starting from 2018 however, foreigners are restricted to border runs to two times per calendar year.

-Keep in mind although this is the ‘official stance’, there is no hard and fast rule on the number when it comes to real life immigration officials.
+Keep in mind although this is the ‘official stance’, there is no hard and fast rule on the number when it comes to real life.

-They may grant you 3+, or they may stop you after your first border run if they feel like you are ‘abusing the system’.
+Immigration officials may grant you 3+, or they may stop you after your second border run if it seems like you are ‘abusing the system’.
+If you are afraid of this, it will look better if you stay in the foreign country for a few days up to a week, instead of a single day.

 That means using infinite border runs to live in Thailand is no longer possible.
 If you want to stay long term, you are better off getting an Education Visa (you can study any language, not just Thai), an Elite Visa, a retirement visa, or a LTR visa.

-The border run method does work as a short term strategy if you only want to extend your stay in Thailand by 30-days/45-days.
+However, if you only want to extend your stay in Thailand by 30-days, the border-run is a perfectly good method.

 The border run relies on the Visa Exemption stamp, which applies to around 70% of passport holders around the world Please check the Visa Exempt Countries before you do a border run.